E3-JSI/Lipizzan-horses/README.md

 Lipizzan_LOO_DT49.ipynb is the implemantation of the LOO algoritm for a Decision Tree model on Lipizzan horses data.

-supplement_PCA_loadings_full.csv - provides a table of the PCA loadings for each component.
+supplement_PCA_loadings.csv - provides a table of the PCA loadings for each component.